jhderojasUVa/supermoviecollection/README.md

 For testing pruposes it will be nice to take the first option.

+There is some "vulnerability problems".
+It means that some of the dependencies are old and have vulnerabilities.
+I have fixed the most important ones but not all.
+I'm not sure if this is part of the test or not (really).
+So, the best way it's not to touch it but say it.

 ## Prerequisites

 Node.js and npm are essential to Angular development.